- Haven’t had the chance to visit our library in person to get a library card?

 Please report lost or stolen library cards immediately so you will not be held responsible for any items checked out to the card.
 You may apply for a new card upon presentation of ID.
 Your card must be clear of any fines or outstanding items before you can re-register.

-Library cards are only to be used by the individual registered for that card, however, an individual may pick up a reserve book or item on hold for another person if they present that person’s library card.
-Home-bound patrons may write a letter requesting that a named friend/relative may use their card to borrow materials for them.
+Library cards are only to be used by the individual registered for that card, however, an adult patron may pick up a reserve book or item on hold for another adult patron if they present that person’s library card.
+Home-bound patrons may write a letter or call us to request that a named friend/relative may use their card to borrow materials for them.